tangowhisky37/LetsHack/README.md

 * [Sensing light using the Photo Resistor Light Sensor Module](https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/LightSensor)

 ### In The Works -

+* Documentation / HowTo's
   * Evolution of the Raspberry Pi
   * Overview of the Raspberry Pi 3
   * Burning the SD Card & Booting up your Raspberry Pi
   * Configuring your Raspberry Pi to connect to a Wireless Network
   * Performing basic configuration on your Raspberry Pi using "raspi-config"
   * Setting up your Raspberry Pi for remote (Command Line) access using SSH
   * Setting up your Raspberry Pi for remote (GUI) access using VNC
   * Setting up your RaspberryPi 3 to able to VNC (remote connection) to the main display
   * Linux survival basics - Introduction to the BASH shell and key commands
   * Mounting an external Windows recoginzed USB Device (& File System) on the RaspberryPi 3
-* ~~Setting up your Raspberry Pi to monitor your home remotely using Rpi Cam~~
   * Setting up a USB Web Camera on Raspberry Pi 3
   * Configuring the Raspberry Pi to play audio, video
   * Interacting with the real world using GPIO.
 Build simple circuits.
   * Changing the default sound output on the Raspberry Pi 3
   * Installing and testing a USB mike on the Raspberry Pi 3
+  * ~~Browser controlled robot with streaming video.~~
+  * ~~Setting up your Raspberry Pi to monitor your home remotely using Rpi Cam~~
   * ~~Installing Alexa on the Raspberry Pi~~
   * ~~OpenCV - Face detection using AWS S3, AWS Rekognition, AWS Lambda.
 Read out current weather on positive match.~~
   * ~~Turn your Raspberry Pi into a smart audio streaming solution using Mopidy~~
   * ~~Hacking the disk layout on a Raspberry Pi Model A~~
   * ~~Custom Node Red Installation~~
+  * ~~Curses based command line radio player.~~
   * ~~Git Introductory Tutorial~~
+  * ~~Dealing with Git SSL issues on windows.~~
   * ~~Youtube on the Command Line~~
+  * ~~IoT - Building a Temperature, Humidity monitoring setup using the NodeMCU ESP8266, DHT11/ DHT22 sensors.~~
+  * ~~SSH and SCP connections hang when connecting from remote machines~~
+  * ~~Turn your Raspberry Pi 3 into a smart audio streaming solution using Mopidy~~
+* Projects
+  * My connected Smart Home
+  * Graph data collected via sensors, plot in real time
+  * Connect up RF 433mHz to NodeMCU ESP8266 to open/close Garage Door

 ### Important Links -
 * [Raspberry Pi Foundation](http://www.raspberrypi.org)